Meg-Sowka/take_a_note/README.md

+# Take a note App

+Small portfolio project.
+Allows to create and edit notes and tags for them.
+WIP - Work in Progress

+## To-Do List

+- Deploy to gh-pages
+- Add context provider
+- Add custom styles (currently useing react-bootstrap)
+- Connect to database
+- Code refactoring - if needed

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.